 If you’re just starting out, then Incfile works out to be the cheaper and faster option.
 There’s even a learning center on their website, with tips on a variety of topics such as business license requirements, annual report filing times, and research tools.
 Their pricing is more transparent and easier to find on their website, whereas LegalZoom’s pricing is less clear.

 With LegalZoom, you need to enter information first, and then their site takes you through a ton of upsells or attempts at upsells before they give you a real costing for their services.
 This can be a bit confusing — which isn’t what you want when you’re already stressed about your legal problems!

 All in all, if you think you’re going to need regular help and support, and not only for your business needs, then LegalZoom may be the one for you.
 Whereas, if you’re starting a new company, then Incfile is cheaper and faster.
 Either way, both are way more affordable than an attorney’s hourly rates.

 Have you used either LegalZoom or Incfile before?
 If so we’d love to hear about your opinions and experiences in the comments box below.
 Let’s kickstart the conversation — speak soon!

-Bottom Line: I’ve used BOTH of these registered agent services over the years for llc formation, but ALL of my businesses now use Incfile.
+Bottom Line: I’ve used BOTH of these registered agent services over the years for forming an LLC and handling the paperwork, but ALL of my businesses now use Incfile.
 Incfile is faster, cheaper, and has a much better user dashboard.
 My pick –Sign up for Incfile here.

 Rosie Greaves is a professional content strategist who specializes in all things digital marketing, B2B, and lifestyle.
 In addition to the Digital Merchant, you can also find her published on E-commerce Platforms, E-Commerce Champ, and Crazy Egg.
 Check out her website Blog with Rosie for more information.